Byron Kennedy: Death

 In 1983, at the age of 33, Kennedy was killed at Warragamba Dam in New South Wales, Australia, when the helicopter he was piloting crashed.
+Family friend Victor Evatt, aged 15, survived the crash and was rescued the next day after spending the night in the cold waters of the dam.

 Legacy

 In his honour, the Australian Film Institute, with George Miller as a panel member, established the Byron Kennedy Award.
 This award is bestowed upon those whose work is marked by their pursuit of excellence within the film and television industry and is sponsored by Kennedy Miller, Warner Bros., Village Roadshow, Greater Union, Cinemedia, and Steven Spielberg.

 The film Mad Max Beyond Thunderdome is dedicated to Kennedy.

 His original co-production company, Kennedy Miller, is now called Kennedy Miller Mitchell.